 Much has been said about what artificial intelligence (AI) could mean for the labor market.
 An early wave of research gives us evidence and data to consider.

-The event will feature a research presentation by Jed Kolko (Peterson Institute for International Economics) followed by a panel discussion with Bharat Chandar (Stanford Digital Economy Lab and Institute for Human-Centered Artificial Intelligence), Martha Gimbel (Budget Lab at Yale), and Nathan Goldschlag (Economic Innovation Group), moderated by Ben Casselman (The New York Times).
+The event featured a research presentation by Jed Kolko (Peterson Institute for International Economics) followed by a panel discussion with Bharat Chandar (Stanford Digital Economy Lab and Institute for Human-Centered Artificial Intelligence), Martha Gimbel (Budget Lab at Yale), and Nathan Goldschlag (Economic Innovation Group), moderated by Ben Casselman (The New York Times).

 Agenda